Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, Colorado State is 3-1-0 this season.

-- When Colorado State piles up over 347 yards, the team is 1-1 against the spread and 1-2 overall.
+- Colorado State is 1-1 against the spread and 1-2 overall when the team picks up over 347 yards.

-- The Rams have turned the ball over five times this season, three fewer than the Lobos have forced (8).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.